fluid-checkout/fluid-checkout/readme.txt

 * Improved: Refactor how substeps are registered and output to the checkout form.
 * Improved: Compatibility with theme Woodmart.
 Fix layout issue when free shipping bar feature from theme is disabled, and with versions 8.0+ of the theme.
 * Improved: Compatibility with plugin Germanized for WooCommerce (free).
 Prevent hiding optional fields added by the pickup location feature from Germanized.
-* Improved: Compatibility with plugin Delivery & Pickup Date Time for WooCommerce.
 * Fixed: Instant validation for confirmation fields not working as expected.
 * Fixed: Compatibility with plugin Checkout Field Editor for WooCommerce PRO by ThemeHigh.
 Automatically disable enhanced `select2` component from the plugin when using the enhanced select fields (with `TomSelect`) from Fluid Checkout.
 * Fixed: Show password button not always working on the login form at checkout when the button is present.